dtcenter/METplus/docs/Release_Guide/index.rst

 #. **Development Release** (e.g. vX.Y.Z-betaN or vX.Y.Z-rcN) from the develop branch

 The instructions that are common to all components are documented only once and then included in the release steps for all components.
 However some instructions are specific to individual repositories and documented separately.

-Release instructions for each of the METplus components are described in the following chapters.
+Release instructions are described in the following chapters.

 .. toctree::
    :titlesonly:
    :maxdepth: 1
    :numbered: 4

+   coordinated
    metplus
    met
    metdataio